nguyenhuynhdat/nguyenhuynhdat.github.io/lessons/m35-essential-operating-system-features.md

 ```
 alsactl init
 ```
-In your terminal using the command Alsamixer to open the mixer and using SPACE to unmute all the channels.
+In your terminal using the command Alsamixer to open the mixer and pressing "SPACE" key to unmute all the channels.
 ```
 alsamixer
 ```